wspawned/coin-monitor-react/README.md

 (value >=0 ) ? <p style={{color:"green"}} > {value + "%" } </p> :
                         <p style={{color:"red"}} > { value + "%" } </p> ;
 ```
+Set is mutable,so it cant be used wit useState hook.
+If it is used react wont render twice.<br>